Show more video

 The Belverde Archeodrome, situated a short distance from the archeological area, is an educational itinerary created to complement and complete the visit to the museum and the park.
 The settings, structures, and objects reproduced take their inspiration from the two phases of prehistory best documented in this territory; reconstructed are part of a Bronze Age village, with life-size huts and areas for artisan activities, and a cave dwelling from the mid-Paleolithic period.
 These two sectors are connected by a marked path through the woods and along a rocky cliff over the Belverde caverns, from which sweeping views of the Valdichiana can be enjoyed.
 A special area has been set aside for a simulated archeological dig.
 The tour begins in the Visitors Center of the park, which contains classrooms for educational activities, an information desk, and a rest and refreshment area.
 All the various sectors of the Archeodrome except the cave are accessible to persons with disabilities, and guided tours, theme workshops, and activities of experimentation, simulation, and animation with specialized personnel are held here.

-The exhibition is in the Town Hall in Cetona (Siena).
+The museum is in the Town Hall in Cetona (Siena).

 The park is located at Belverde.
 Strada della Montagna; the entrance to the park is at the Centro Servizi, indicated by signs along the same road.